International Paper Target of Unusually High Options Trading (NYSE:IP)

-International Paper (NYSE:IP) was the recipient of unusually large options trading on Wednesday.
-Stock investors purchased 5,468 put options on the stock.
-This is an increase of approximately 1,014% compared to the typical volume of 491 put options.
+International Paper (NYSE:IP) was the target of unusually large options trading activity on Wednesday.
+Stock traders purchased 5,468 put options on the stock.
+This is an increase of 1,014% compared to the typical daily volume of 491 put options.

-International Paper (NYSE:IP) last posted its earnings results on Thursday, April 29th.
-The basic materials company reported $0.76 earnings per share for the quarter, topping analysts’ consensus estimates of $0.59 by $0.17.
-International Paper had a return on equity of 15.84% and a net margin of 4.72%.
-The firm had revenue of $5.36 billion for the quarter, compared to the consensus estimate of $5.34 billion.
-During the same quarter in the prior year, the business earned $0.57 EPS.
-The business’s revenue for the quarter was up .2% on a year-over-year basis.
-As a group, research analysts forecast that International Paper will post 4.85 earnings per share for the current fiscal year.
+International Paper (NYSE:IP) last posted its quarterly earnings data on Thursday, April 29th.
+The basic materials company reported $0.76 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.59 by $0.17.
+The firm had revenue of $5.36 billion during the quarter, compared to analysts’ expectations of $5.34 billion.
+International Paper had a net margin of 4.72% and a return on equity of 15.84%.
+The firm’s quarterly revenue was up .2% on a year-over-year basis.
+During the same quarter last year, the company posted $0.57 EPS.
+On average, research analysts predict that International Paper will post 4.85 earnings per share for the current year.

-In other International Paper news, SVP John V. Sims sold 8,909 shares of International Paper stock in a transaction dated Thursday, May 20th.
-The stock was sold at an average price of $62.87, for a total transaction of $560,108.83.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 0.42% of the company’s stock.
+In other International Paper news, SVP John V. Sims sold 8,909 shares of International Paper stock in a transaction on Thursday, May 20th.
+The shares were sold at an average price of $62.87, for a total value of $560,108.83.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+0.42% of the stock is currently owned by insiders.

-Several hedge funds have recently bought and sold shares of the business.
-FMR LLC grew its stake in shares of International Paper by 4.3% in the 1st quarter.
-FMR LLC now owns 391,110 shares of the basic materials company’s stock worth $18,096,000 after buying an additional 16,114 shares during the last quarter.
-Los Angeles Capital Management LLC grew its stake in shares of International Paper by 64.9% in the 4th quarter.
-Los Angeles Capital Management LLC now owns 36,000 shares of the basic materials company’s stock worth $1,790,000 after buying an additional 14,163 shares during the last quarter.
-Janus Henderson Group PLC grew its stake in shares of International Paper by 206.9% in the 4th quarter.
-Janus Henderson Group PLC now owns 291,500 shares of the basic materials company’s stock worth $14,487,000 after buying an additional 196,521 shares during the last quarter.
-Engineers Gate Manager LP purchased a new stake in shares of International Paper in the 4th quarter worth approximately $859,000.
-Finally, Schroder Investment Management Group grew its stake in shares of International Paper by 54.3% in the 4th quarter.
-Schroder Investment Management Group now owns 732,908 shares of the basic materials company’s stock worth $36,440,000 after buying an additional 257,793 shares during the last quarter.
-Hedge funds and other institutional investors own 79.95% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Grandview Asset Management LLC acquired a new stake in shares of International Paper in the 1st quarter valued at $51,000.
+Piscataqua Savings Bank acquired a new stake in shares of International Paper in the 1st quarter valued at $27,000.
+Mascoma Wealth Management LLC acquired a new stake in shares of International Paper in the 1st quarter valued at $32,000.
+Wealthcare Capital Management LLC acquired a new stake in shares of International Paper in the 1st quarter valued at $34,000.
+Finally, Stonebridge Capital Advisors LLC acquired a new stake in shares of International Paper in the 1st quarter valued at $35,000.
+79.95% of the stock is owned by hedge funds and other institutional investors.

-A number of research firms have recently weighed in on IP.
-Jefferies Financial Group boosted their target price on International Paper from $78.00 to $96.00 and gave the company a “buy” rating in a research note on Friday, June 4th.
-Morgan Stanley boosted their target price on International Paper from $48.00 to $52.00 and gave the company an “underweight” rating in a research note on Thursday, May 6th.
-Deutsche Bank Aktiengesellschaft boosted their target price on International Paper from $49.00 to $58.00 in a research note on Monday, April 19th.
-Argus raised International Paper from a “hold” rating to a “buy” rating and set a $75.00 target price for the company in a research note on Friday, June 11th.
-Finally, Wells Fargo & Company upped their price target on International Paper from $66.00 to $85.00 and gave the company an “overweight” rating in a research report on Monday, June 7th.
-Three research analysts have rated the stock with a sell rating, two have given a hold rating and ten have given a buy rating to the company.
-The stock presently has an average rating of “Hold” and a consensus target price of $63.17.
+A number of research analysts recently issued reports on IP shares.
+Stephens upgraded shares of International Paper from an “equal weight” rating to an “overweight” rating and boosted their target price for the company from $58.00 to $80.00 in a research report on Monday, June 28th.
+Morgan Stanley boosted their target price on shares of International Paper from $48.00 to $52.00 and gave the company an “underweight” rating in a research report on Thursday, May 6th.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of International Paper from $49.00 to $58.00 in a research report on Monday, April 19th.
+Argus upgraded shares of International Paper from a “hold” rating to a “buy” rating and set a $75.00 price target for the company in a research report on Friday, June 11th.
+Finally, Zacks Investment Research downgraded shares of International Paper from a “strong-buy” rating to a “hold” rating and set a $63.00 price target for the company. in a research report on Monday, July 19th.
+Three investment analysts have rated the stock with a sell rating, two have assigned a hold rating and ten have issued a buy rating to the company.
+International Paper has a consensus rating of “Hold” and an average target price of $63.17.

 International Paper Company operates as a paper and packaging company primarily in United States, the Middle East, Europe, Africa, Pacific Rim, Asia, and rest of the Americas.
 It operates through three segments: Industrial Packaging, Global Cellulose Fibers, and Printing Papers.
 The Industrial Packaging segment manufactures containerboards, including linerboard, medium, whitetop, recycled linerboard, recycled medium, and saturating kraft.